wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 Or, should we?

-To confirm this, let's find their call sites, and see whether we ever use both methods at the same time..
+To confirm this, let's find their call sites, and see whether we ever use both methods at the same time.
+The short answer is, no.

 ### The process_node method